-Keep Well in Winter with a regular Massage ~ Rosa Ghidella
+Keep Well in Winter with massage

 Most of us know that a regular (and I emphasize a REGULAR massage) helps to ease muscular aches and pains, sports-related injuries or those symptoms that are stress-related.
-In doing so, it creates a deeper sense of relaxation that can be experienced long after the massage has ended.
+In doing so, it creates a deeper sense of relaxation that can be experienced long after the treatment has ended.

 Strengthens the Immune System

 The immune system helps us fight off infection, bacteria and other illnesses, many of which we are more vulnerable to in the winter months.
 Massage helps to keep our immune system strong by promoting more effective lymph flow.
 Lymph is a fluid that is transported via the complex lymphatic system, and its role is to carry white blood cells which help to fight off infections and bacteria, and to help eliminate waste.
 An effective lymphatic system is essential to a strong immune system and more importantly during winter.

 In addition, a regular massage improves skin tone.
 As massage therapy boosts circulation and oxygen flow to the cells, it naturally helps nourish the skin.
 Our massage therapists only use practitioner-grade massage oils, which are rich in vitamins and essential fatty acids that help nourish and feed the skin.

 During winter, many of us experience lower moods.
 This can be the result of many factors.
 We tend to feel aches and pains more when the temperature drops.
 We also are more likely to experience stiffer joints, tighter muscle tension and general low moods

 Like nature, we tend to slow down during the winter months and this can result in feelings of depression.
 Regular massage can help improve mood, reduce anxiety and promote a deep sense of relaxation.
 By relieving pain, massage can go a long way in easing both the physical and emotional discomfort connected to pain.